roberthopman/roberthopman.github.io/_posts/2023-07-01-enable-tags-in-admin-for-selection-by-non-admin.md

 ---
 layout: post
 title:  "Enable the admin to configure tags for selection in a dropdown, to control type and amount of tags stored"
+excerpt: "Build a tag management system with Rails and ActsAsTaggableOn allowing admins to configure, archive, and control available tags for users."
+tags: [rails, ruby, activerecord, admin, tutorial]
 ---